Headbourne Worthy: 2014 floods

-Flood water from winterbournes above the village to the west threatened houses and the church and lead to the closure of Springvale Road near the Good Life farm shop (now Cobbs) in February and March 2014.
+Flood water from winterbournes above the village to the west threatened houses and the church and led to the closure of Springvale Road near the Good Life farm shop (now Cobbs) in February and March 2014.
 Water ran down Down Farm Lane onto Springvale Road and had to be diverted with sandbags across the road to the watercress beds alongside Bedfield Lane.
 From there the flood water passed through the lake at Church Paddock Trout Fishery and into the streams around St Swithun's Church from where it followed the normal water course, under Worthy Lane and towards the Itchen.
 At one point the water levels around the church threatened it with flooding and sand bags were placed around the 11th century Grade I listed building to protect it.